-GCAS uses a financial audit process which is based on the latest professional standards and includes six phases that assures delivery of excellence on every engagement.
+GCAS uses a financial audit process which is based on the latest professional standards and includes six phases that assure delivery of excellence on every engagement.
 With a commitment to Christian Service, we apply this six phase audit process as an expression of our values of Integrity, Respect, Professionalism and Efficiency.
 We believe in being faithful stewards of God’s resources and demonstrate this by delivering to our clients the highest quality service at the lowest possible cost.
 We now invite you to explore the aspects of our financial audit process.

 The first step in the audit process is the engagement letter.
 This letter defines the relationship between GCAS and its client.
 It covers the terms and conditions of the audit, outlines constraints and deadlines, and explains what the audit can and cannot do.